ott-jax/ott/docs/index.rst

   of a Sinkhorn routine.
-- As a consequence, and to minimize code copy/pasting, use as often as possible object hierarchies, and interleave outer solvers (such as quadratic, aka Gromov-Wasserstein solvers) with inner solvers (e.g. Low-Rank Sinkhorn).
+- As a consequence, and to minimize code copy/pasting, use as often as possible object hierarchies, and interleave outer solvers (such as quadratic, aka Gromov-Wasserstein solvers) with inner solvers (e.g., low-rank Sinkhorn).
   This choice ensures that speedups achieved at lower computation levels (e.g. low-rank factorization of squared Euclidean distances) propagate seamlessly and automatically in higher level calls (e.g. updates in